FREQUENTLY ASKED QUESTIONS

 It is the client’s responsibility to offer an appropriate testing space.
 The location must be quite and free from distracting noises and other interference (e.g., children playing, telephones, television and conversations).
 There must be a small table of at least 3 by 2 feet and at least two chairs.
 This room may be inside a home, office, warehouse or any location suitable for conduction the test.
 In addition, the temperature has to ideal, must to feel comfortable not cold or too warm.

 • How to Schedule Test and/or an Interview?

-In the event of cancellation of a test and/or interview, you are ONLY
+In the event of cancellation of a test and/or interview, DEPOSITS ARE NOT REFUNDABLE.

 • What is a Background Investigation?